sandy9808/daa/README.md

 ### Conclusion

-<br />Above two methods have different time complexities and meet to fulfill the problem statement.
+<br />Above two methods have different time complexity & space complexity and meet to fulfill the problem statement.
 The order in which they are good can be listed as:
 <br />I. Approach 1
 <br />II.
 Approach 2
-<br />Based on the time complexities.
+<br />Based on the time complexity and space complexity.

 ### References